dubeyakshat07/dubeyakshat07/README.md

---> 🔭 I'm interested in the application of Deep Learning and Machine Learning in the field of healthcare.

 --> 🌱 I’m currently learning Google Cloud Platform , Statistics, and Probability.

+--> 🧐 I am interested in the application of Deep Learning and Machine Learning in the field of medicine.

 --> 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/akshat-dubey-5983b2185/